RMHogervorst/satrdayamsterdam_for_tha_loop/README.md

 We completely forgat we have ifelse statements.

 Only good cats get premium quality super-awesome-food.
 Bad cats get normal food.

-We don’t want to type to much, we are data scientist, and lazy.
+We don't want to type to much, we are data scientist, and lazy.
 So we create a function to do our work.

 ``` r
 good_kitty <-function(x){